defund/pearl/README.md

 `config.json` has additional settings for Pearl:
 * `auth` - Filepath to `auth.json`.
 * `plugins` - List of plugins.
-The key value is command name and the value is the filepath to the plugin file.
+For each plugin, The key value is its command name, `path` is its filepath, and `help` is a message for the `help` plugin.
 * `format` - Prefix for identifying commands.
 For example, `/pearl` tells Pearl to look for messages with the format `/pearl <command>`.

 Currently, plugins are only command-based.
 A plugin file must have a class with a handler function as well as an initialize function.
-See [hello.py](https://github.com/defund/pearl/blob/master/plugins/hello.py) for a basic example.
+See [plugins](https://github.com/defund/pearl/tree/master/pearl/plugins) for examples.

 The easiest way to run Pearl is to run `python3 pearl.py`.
 If you want Pearl to run permanently, build and run a docker instance with the included `Dockerfile`.

-A final technicality to note is that Hangups automatically uses your device's cached token.
-If you've previously logged into a different account, Hangups will not use the credentials from `auth.json`.
+A final technicality to note is that hangups automatically uses your device's cached token.
+If you've previously logged into a different account, hangups will not use the credentials from `auth.json`.
 If this is the case, run `clean.py` to clear your token cache.